daelmo/LibgdxTestground/README.md

 * time is passing and can be paused with space key
 * grit for traversability is implemented
 * settings are loaded from a properties file
+* implements stats for a person: hunger, ...

 ## TODO
 * implement state machine for actor : dead, unconscious, working, sleeping